masyl/cook/doc/roadmap.md

 ## Next up

+- Figure out if set or attr should be used for passig value to rendered template

 ## Backlog for 0.5
 - [HIGH] Tests for closures, context and frames
 - [MEDIUM] Tests for recursive rendering using partials